 Security is also one of Microsoft’s major concerns.
 That’s why the tech company launched Sookasa, an all-in-one security tool that prevents malicious attacks and data theft.

-Regarding security, the crown goes to Dropbox, which employs multiple security protocols to prevent malicious attacks or data theft.
+Regarding the Dropbox vs OneDrive security battle, the crown goes to Dropbox, which employs multiple security protocols to prevent malicious attacks or data theft.
 The Sookasa all-in-one tool developed by Microsoft might be easy to use, but it has its vulnerabilities.
 In fact, there are less reported malicious attacks on Dropbox vs OneDrive.

 OneDrive vs Dropbox Additional Features